yizhouhe/Repetier-Firmware-DaVinci/README.md

 11. When update is complete <B>you must calibrate your bed height!</B>Use manual bed leveling in menu
 12. Next you can calibrate your filament as usual, and second extruder offset if you have.

-For information on upgrading from or reverting to stock FW and other procedures please check [Da Vinci Voltivo forum](http://voltivo.com/forum/davinci).
-<h4>:warning:There is no known way to revert to stock FW on 1.0A/2.0A/AiO until today.</h4>

 Do not forget to modify the configuration.h to match your targeted Da Vinci: 1.0, 2.0 SF or 2.0.
 for basic installation just change :
 '<code>#define DAVINCI 1 // "1" For DAVINCI 1.0, "2" For DAVINCI 2.0 with 1 FAN, "3" For DAVINCI 2.0 with 2 FANS, 4 For AiO （no scanner)</code>'